Skip to Main Content

 This book is a succinct introduction to key topics of the law specific to sports, comparing approaches to sports law across the globe, with particular focus on the United States, Europe, and common law jurisdictions.

-Esports and the Law: A Game Plan for Business and Legal Trends (Marc Edelman, et al., 2022)
+Esports and the Law: A Game Plan for Business and Legal Trends (Marc Edelman et al., 2022)

 This American Bar Association publication addresses which laws govern esports and provides a comparison to traditional sports, touching on topics such as intellectual property rights, labor and employment issues, violent content, collegiate esports, gambling, and more.